FourFourTwo’s Best 100 Football Players in the World 2015: 20-11

 14. Paul Pogba

 Watching Paul Pogba stride across the pitch as if he owns it, breaking up opposition attacks with ease before pinging 80-yard passes to specific blades of grass, it’s hard to believe he’s only 22.
 The Frenchman is indispensable for his club – so much so, the legendary Andrea Pirlo was sent on his merry way.
 The latest wearer of Juve’s famous No.10 shirt is, fittingly, a creator.
 But he’s also a destroyer.

 Pogba has an eye for the spectacular but another for midfield’s dirty work, as adept at tackling with his long legs as he is at curving a ball around corners.
 Alex Ferguson insists Pogba wouldn’t stay, the then-teenager’s ambition matched by ambitious demands, but not doing everything in their power to keep him remains one of Manchester United’s biggest mistakes.
 The world is at his feet. – HD

 13. Philipp Lahm

-Robert Lewandowski, Thomas Muller and Douglas Costa have grabbed most of the headlines after Bayern’s dominant start to the season, but Lahm continues to be one of the first names on the team-sheet.
+Robert Lewandowski, Thomas Muller and Douglas Costa have grabbed most of the headlines after Bayern Munich’s typically dominant start to the season, but Lahm continues to be one of the first names on Pep Guardiola’s team-sheet.

-After being used in midfield during Pep Guardiola's first campaign at the helm, the German has spent much of 2015 at right-back, where he’s again shown why he’s one of the – surely the – best around in his natural position.
+After being used in midfield during the former Barcelona boss’s first campaign at the helm, the German has spent much of 2015 at right-back, where he’s again shown why he’s one of the – surely the – best around in his natural position.
 A captain who leads by example, Lahm is often underappreciated for his technical gifts, which include the rather useful ability of rarely giving the ball away.
-“The most intelligent footballer I’ve ever coached,” Guardiola once said of the Bayern stalwart.
+“The most intelligent footballer I’ve ever coached,” once said Guardiola of the Bayern stalwart.
 High praise indeed. – GL